raonyguimaraes/mendelmd/README.md

 https://www.genomeweb.com/informatics/software-tool-aims-easy-quick-mendelian-disease-diagnoses-genome-data

-But it's got a lot more to it now, try our servers on https://rockbio.io
+But it's got a lot more to it now, so try our servers on https://rockbio.io

 Installation/Development
 ========================